ets-labs/python-dependency-injector/docs/providers/factory.rst

 that creates an object.

 The rest of the ``Factory`` positional and keyword arguments are the dependencies.
 ``Factory`` injects the dependencies every time when creates a new object.

-Before injecting the dependencies ``Factory`` prepare them using the following rules:
+The dependencies are injected following these rules:

-+ If the injection is a provider, it is called and the result of the call is injected.
++ If the dependency is a provider, this provider is called and the result of the call is injected.
 + If you need to inject the provider itself, you should use the ``.provider`` attribute.
 More at :ref:`factory_providers_delegation`.
 + All other dependencies are injected *"as is"*.
 + Positional context arguments are appended after ``Factory`` positional dependencies.
 + Keyword context arguments have the priority over the ``Factory`` keyword dependencies with the same name.

 For example, if injectable value of injection is a :py:class:`Factory`, it will provide new one instance (as a result of its call) every time, when